Attempting to unlock near-infinite fusion energy using tokamaks

 Its latest project, which is still under construction, is the Demo4 magnet system.
 Designed as a complete balanced set of HTS magnets in a tokamak configuration, it will operate in a vacuum at 20 Kelvin (-253°C) and its magnetic field will be nearly a million times stronger than that of Earth.

-Tokamak Energy will be bringing a virtual-reality headset for a tour of its ST40 compact spherical tokamak which achieved 100 million degrees celsius, as well as a fusion technology poster exhibition and an HTS magnet table-top display to THE HEAT.
+Tokamak Energy brought a virtual-reality headset for a tour of its ST40 compact spherical tokamak which achieved 100 million degrees celsius, as well as a fusion technology poster exhibition and an HTS magnet table-top display to THE HEAT 2024.